Peej11/mainsail-installer/README.md

 # mainsail-installer
 This is an install script to setup [Klipper](https://github.com/KevinOConnor/klipper), the [Klipper API](https://github.com/Arksine/klipper/tree/work-web_server-20200131), and the [Web Interface](https://github.com/meteyou/mainsail) on a clean SD card image with Raspbian.
-The installer will also install mjpg-streamer, add the camera URL to the webUI, and let you set the system hostname.

 Thanks to tinpec for cleaning up the first pass of my ASCII art and Fulg for bypassing the manual `make menuconfig` in klipper :)

+# What does this installer do?
+The installer will install Klipper, the Klipper API, and the Web Interface.

+You will have the option to download a sample Voron config from Github for your printer\'s model or use your own config.
+If no config is supplied, a sparse config will be used to allow the Web UI to start.

+The installer will automatically compile the MCU firmware for the controller you select.
+It will not attempt to flash the MCU.

+You will also have the option to setup mjpg-streamer and change the system hostname.

 # How to Install
 Flash an SD card with the Raspbian image.